Anna Delvey's Experiences in ICE Detention are Normal—That's the Problem

 Much like her detainment, Sorokin’s prison-to-detention story isn’t unique.
 Six weeks after Sorokin was released from the Albion Correctional Facility on parole in February 2021, she was taken to ICE’s Orange County Correctional Facility for overstaying her visa.
 Like her, many Black and brown immigrants with prior convictions are picked up by ICE after they’ve finished a prison sentence or during a mandatory ICE check-in.
 Sometimes, ICE waits outside the jail doors to pick up immigrants on the day of their release to immediately transport them to a detention facility.
 Because ICE has contracts to detain immigrants in county jails and private prison corporations, these migrants often end up in institutions similar to the ones they just left.

-Inside detention centers, institutionalized harm continues.
-Through my work, I’ve spent hours of my time poring over ICE detention center inspection reports detailing facility inadequacies and mistreatment of immigrants.
-Even government inspectors have acknowledged horrifying conditions, like insufficient bathrooms and mold growing in shared living spaces, at centers that regularly “pass” their inspections.
+Inside detention centres, institutionalised harm continues.
+Through my work, I’ve spent hours of my time poring over ICE detention centre inspection reports detailing facility inadequacies and mistreatment of immigrants.
+Even government inspectors have acknowledged horrifying conditions, like insufficient bathrooms and mould growing in shared living spaces, at centres that regularly “pass” their inspections.
 In addition to prison-like mandated counts and lack of privacy, migrants have complained of regular threats of violence and intimidation from guards.
 In fact, ICE faces multiple allegations of sexual assault every year.
 “Immigration detention is inherently inhumane and arbitrary,” Shah says.
 “ICE’s record of abuse inside detention is well-documented by immigrant rights advocates and the Department of Homeland Security’s own Office of Inspector General.”

 Advertisement